CigarsSmoker/Clone/Very-bare-walkthrough-for-first-time-users.md

 Since µMatrix works in block-all/allow-exceptionally out of the box, pretty much everything is blocked in the global scope, except for CSS-related resources and images.

-let's switch scope to `wired.com`: click the scope cell, and select `wired.com`.
+Let's switch scope to `wired.com`: click the scope cell, and select `wired.com`.
 The matrix looks different now:

 ![`wired.com` scope](https://raw.githubusercontent.com/gorhill/uMatrix/master/doc/img/wired-walkthru-2.png)